neoforged/Documentation/user/docs/faq.md

 If you need to find a faulty mod without any lead on where to start, your best bet may be to use a binary search.
 The binary search is a common way to find a faulty things among many, without going through things one by one.
 Reworded for mods, it goes as follows:

 1. Remove half of the existing mods and put them into a different folder.
+    - Make sure that dependencies (mods requiring other mods) remain intact.
 2. Run the game.
 3. Find out if the issue still exists.
     - If yes: Repeat from step 1 with the current mods in place.